 - Addresses your most pressing needs at that point in time

 - Has a good knowledge of psychology and of the resources available to them and you both

-- Does not add stress to you other than what is definitely required to help you improve
+- Does not add stress to you other than what is definitively required to help you improve

-- Acts professional -- doesn't bring their life/issues into the workplace more than is absolutely directly essential to helping you
+- Acts professional and doesn't bring their own life into the workplace more than is necessary to help you

-- Most of all, connects with you personally -- the kind of je ne sais quoi where you know you can talk to them and trust them (on a professional basis, of course)
+- Most of all, connects with you--possesses a je ne sais quoi where you know you can talk to and trust them